bridge-codes/bridge-mongo/README.md

 If you want any guidance whatsoever with the contribution, don't hesitate to reach out [on Discord](https://discord.gg/yxjrwm7Bfr)!

 <h2> <img src="/img/installation.svg" height="20" /> Installation </h2>

-You can use your favorite package manager to install __Bridge-mongo__.
+You can use your favorite package manager to install **Bridge-Mongo**.

 ```
 npm i bridge-mongo